 Wondering how to most effectively move to the cloud?
 We put together a short guide to get you started.
-Continue reading or Download the PDF version of this post.
+Continue reading or download the infographic.

 As companies have begun transitioning to the cloud, we at GP Strategies have received a number of questions about the best way to transition from an on-premise SAP® system to cloud-based Employee Central (EC).
 Should you roll out EC all at once, “Big Bang,” or in a phased approach, by geography, business unit, etc.?